jdeath/homeassistant-addons/wgeasy15plus/README.md

 This runs version 15 of WG Easy.
 Ingress does not work.
 If you need ingress, run the non-15plus version.

+Remember, you need a reverse proxy in front of the UI to be secure.
+This version enabled non-secure access, but you should not use it unless on your local network.

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_

 [![Stargazers repo roster for @jdeath/homeassistant-addons](https://reporoster.com/stars/jdeath/homeassistant-addons)](https://github.com/jdeath/homeassistant-addons/stargazers)